 Our team of professionals will develop and implement a methodologically sound procedure to collect, appraise, and analyse clinical data pertaining to your medical device.

-With the current transition period from MDD to the MDR, the need to maintain existing or create new Clinical Evaluation Report (CER) has significantly increased.
-With the added pressure to adhere to submission deadline, here at Test Labs we are ready to help create a comprehensive and exhaustive CER.
+With the current transition period from MDD to the MDR, the need to maintain existing or create a new Clinical Evaluation Report (CER) has significantly increased.
+With the added pressure to adhere to the submission deadline, here at Test Labs we are ready to help you create a comprehensive and exhaustive CER.

-Our team of professionals will develop and implement a methodologically sound procedure to collect, appraise, and analyse clinical data pertaining to a medical device and to evaluate whether there is sufficient clinical evidence to confirm compliance with relevant essential requirements for safety and performance when using the device according to the manufacturer’s Instructions for Use.
+This will allow us to evaluate whether there is sufficient clinical evidence to confirm compliance with relevant essential requirements for safety and performance when using the device according to the manufacturer’s Instructions for Use.

 The clinical evaluation will be based on a comprehensive analysis of available pre- and post-market clinical data relevant to the intended purpose of the medical device, including clinical performance data and clinical safety data.

 As part of MDR requirement, re-processable medical device manufacturers must provide instructions describing cleaning, disinfection and sterilization and prove that these procedures are valid.

 Organic matter left on the device can inhibit the disinfection or sterilization process by protecting microbes from the disinfection or sterilization agents, therefore it is essential that the cleaning process is effective.

 To ensure a level of cleanliness, manufacturers need to determine the presence or absence of bioburden on their sterile or non-sterile medical devices according to requirements of ISO 11737-1:2018.